-Local Purchase Percentage (LPP) and Regional Purchasing Coefficients (RPC) are two of the most frequently misused and misunderstood values in IMPLAN.
+Local Purchase Percentage (LPP) and Regional Purchase Coefficients (RPC) are two of the most frequently misused and misunderstood values in IMPLAN.
 This article describes what these concepts mean and when they should be changed from the default settings.

 LPP IN COMMODITY OUTPUT EVENTS:

 LPP in Commodity Output Events is by default 100%.
 Local Purchasing Percentages (LPP) indicate to the software how much the Event impact affects the local Region and should be applied to the Multipliers.
 The key thing to remember when considering Local Purchase Percentage is that the LPP modifies only the Event values, and it does this before those values are applied to the Multipliers.
 When LPP is less than 100%, the remaining portion (or 1-LPP) is then assumed to be effecting a different Region.
 The portion happening outside the Region of your analysis does not create any local effect.

 Commodity Output Events are typically used to model a purchase or purchases of a certain Commodity.
 When the Commodity is known to be produced locally in the Region, leaving LPP at 100% is appropriate.
 It is common that the location of production of a purchased Commodity is unknown, in which case you can let IMPLAN determine what portion of the production may affect the local Region by selecting the SAM Checkbox next to the LPP field in the Advanced Menu.
 Checking the SAM Checkbox sets the LPP to the RPC for the given Commodity.

 LPP IN SPENDING PATTERN EVENTS: